fff7d1bc/mdev-like-a-boss/README.rst

 - Mdev does not auto-load modules for your hardware.
 Thats why ``hwmodules`` initscript exist.
 - Mdev does not support udev's udisks and so on, Full blown desktop environments may not really like the change, you will lost your DE's automount stuff etc. But there is ``pmount`` and you can always config automount script in ``/etc/mdev.conf``
 - Mdev does not create by default /dev/disk/by-* etc. If you want such fancy stuff, check devicemapper.sh script which is executed on dm-[0-9]+ create.
+- ``mdev.init`` is a default mdev init script from gentoo, added for reference.